 Did you know that Ottawa is home to the largest naturally frozen skating rink in the world, as designated by Guinness World Records?
 It’s true!
-Each year, from roughly January to late February or early March, the scenic Rideau Canal – Ontario’s only UNESCO World Heritage Site – freezes and welcomes thousands upon thousands of visitors for winter fun.
+Each year, from roughly January to late February or early March, the scenic Rideau Canal – Ontario’s only UNESCO World Heritage Site – freezes and welcomes nearly one million visitors for winter fun.

 People come from around the world to glide along the Rideau Canal Skateway’s 7.8 kilometres (4.8 miles), which stretch from Ottawa’s downtown core to Dows Lake, its largest surface.
 According to the National Capital Commission (NCC), the Skateway hosts a daily average of 20,000 visitors during the winter months.
 So if you’re coming to Ottawa over the winter season, this is something you don’t want to miss!
 Access to the Skateway is FREE.